Humboldt-WI/blog/content/research/dissertation/post2.md

 categories = ["research"]
 author = "Johannes Haupt"
 banner = "img/banners/imageCaptioningKlein.jpg"
+description = "his post is a based on a dissertaton concerning the analytics of images though machine learning algorithms."
 +++

 This post is a based on a dissertaton concerning the analytics of images though machine learning algorithms.